-The student will draft and submit and Individual Development Plan by Quarter 9 (typically Fall Year 3) to their committee (see student schedule).
+The student will draft and submit and Individual Development Plan (IDP) by Quarter nine (typically Fall Year three) to their committee (see student schedule).
 The purpose of this plan is to formalize an agreement between the student and committee to 1.) address deficiencies noted in the qualifying exam process, 2.) identify educational and professional development goals and objectives, of the student, and 3.) identify a path to graduation.
+Once agreement between the student and committee has been agreed upon, the IDP will be posted in GSTS under Documents.